GPSnoopy/csharplang/proposals/csharp-10.0/64bit-array-and-span.md

 byte[] concat = bytes.Concat(moreBytes).ToArray(); // System.Linq
 ```

 In this case the user cannot be relied upon to tell us whether its safe to do so, as the caller is in a *legacy lengths* assembly.
 It is therefore proposed that the JIT compiler adds an automatic runtime length check whenever a method returns an array, a `string`, a `Memory<T>` or a `ReadOnlyMemory<T>` that crosses the boundary from a *native lengths* assembly to a *legacy lengths* assembly.
-This applies to both return values and output arguments.
+This applies to return values, reference arguments and output arguments.
 The check throws either `OutOfMemoryException` or `OverflowException` - **To Be Decided which one**.

 **TODO Do we think this is an acceptable overhead? -Probably virtually inexistent for most applications- Do we have a better idea instead?
 For example, System.LINQ is extensively used, so we need to be careful**

+**TODO Address comment from Levi Broderic (https://github.com/dotnet/runtime/issues/12221#issuecomment-805978753)**

+*This would not be sufficient.
+The problem is indirection, such as through interfaces and delegate dispatch.
+It's not always possible to know what behavioral qualities the caller / target of an indirection possesses.
+(It's one of the reasons .NET Framework's CAS had so many holes in it.
+Indirection was a favorite way of bypassing the system.)*

+*In order to account for this, you'd need to insert the check at entry to every single legacy method, and on the return back to any legacy caller.
+It cannot be done only at legacy / native boundaries.*

+**TODO can we at least only do the check at boundaries when the method call is non-virtual?**

 ## FAQ